angryzor/sonic-frontiers-devtools/README.md

 ![RFL editing](/.github/rfl.jpg)

-DevTools has a resource browser where you can see that game's currently loaded resources, edit them and hot reload them while the game is running:
+DevTools has a resource browser where you can see the game's currently loaded resources, edit them and hot reload them while the game is running:

 ![Resource browser](/.github/resource-browser.jpg)